 |EV Driver 3|

-• 100% renewable energy• Three tariffs depending on meter set-up• Standard, Economy 7 & Economy 10 available
+• 100% renewable electricity• Three tariffs depending on meter set-up• Standard, Economy 7 & Economy 10 available

-• Free two year Polar Plus subscription or discounted smart home charge point• 100% renewable energy
+• Free two year Polar Plus subscription or discounted smart home charge point• 100% renewable electricity

-• Low off-peak rate: 12am-5am (35 hours per week)• Discounted smart home charge point• Scottish Power smart charger app• 100% renewable energy
+• Low off-peak rate: 12am-5am (35 hours per week)• Discounted smart home charge point• Scottish Power smart charger app• 100% renewable electricity

 Some tariffs listed above may be able to offer lower prices via Economy 7 or Smart Meter-based systems.
 Where off-peak or peak pricing has been displayed, this is part of the ‘standard EV tariff’, rather than an option available for customers.